powderkeglabs/quorum-marketing/public/stories/passing-a-bylaw-with-getquorum.md

 ##### Our Approach

 The approach we took was to maximize the overall meeting representation, both by proxy and through in-person attendance.
 Because of the high voting threshold required, the team realized that we had to make use of all the tools available in order to engage owners.
-This would include traditional poster campaigns in the lobby and elevators, posting on the client's website, and other other methods.
+This would include traditional poster campaigns in the lobby and elevators, posting on the client's website, and other methods.

 We worked with the team at Malvern to create a targeted email campaign to educate and engage owners.
 The nature of this bylaw was such that, should it fail, owners would be immediately hit with a Special Assessment in the thousands-of-dollars range.
 As such, we believed that owners would be engaged if they were properly educated about the key issues of the bylaw vote.